PRRInc/isp-merge-sort-/readme.md

 Stable - Elements that are equal will stay in the same order in the sorted output array as they were in the unsorted input array.

 Comparison-type - Only uses a single abstract comparison operation, such as "less-than" or "equal-to" to decide what element out of two will come first in the final sorted output array.

+Uses a Binary Heap---a complete Binary Tree which is used to store data efficiently to get the max or min element based on its structure.

 Subarrays of 0 or 1 item are always sorted.